Tuesday, 30 July 2024

 But Samantha Morton was every bit his equal.
 Dare I say she was better than Riley.
 She certainly proved why she has no less than two Oscar nominations.
 Their marriage was every bit as disturbed as Curtis, but Morton was a powerhouse.
 She spends much of the film with tears in her eyes.
 It is difficult not to feel sorry for her, after everything Curtis puts her through.

 But they seemed to spend most of the film arguing.
-So much so, you wonder why they were so attracted to her in the first place.
+So much so, you wonder why they were so attracted to each other in the first place.
 We definitely needed to see more of the good before we saw the bad.
 Their relationship was rushed.

 In fact most of the more tender moments seemed to be reserved for Ian and his Belgian mistress Annik (Alexandra Maria Lara.)
 They got on much more than he and Debbie ever did.
 This tenderness was missing from their marriage.